kinsta-content/node-js-photo-sharing-app/Chapters/05 - Chapter 5/README.md

 brew services start mariadb
 ```

 On Mac you'll need to perform a few tasks to gain access to the database.

-Please see Appendix 1 section for more details!
-Link is below the video
+- Please see [Appendix 1](https://github.com/Kinsta-Academy/node-js-photo-sharing-app/tree/master/Chapters/12%20-%20Appendix%201) section for more details!
+The link is below the video.

 Next, depending on your OS, run the installer and follow the prompts.
 Enter a difficult but memorable password when prompted to enter a new root password.
 If you are using Homebrew, you won't be prompted for anything.